Avik953/ENTNT_TECH_ASSIGNMENT/README.md

 ### Orders Management

 - Shows a list of orders with details like order ID, customer name, order date, and status using mock data.
-- Optionally allows viewing of order details, updating the order status, and deletion of orders.
+- It allows viewing of order details, updating the order status, and deletion of orders.

-### Orders Calendar View (Optional)
+### Orders Calendar View

 - Implements a calendar view displaying orders on their expected delivery dates.
 - Provides the ability to click on a date to view all orders due for delivery that day.